 This is a median salary which means that half of the workers in the industry earned more and half earned less.
-The highest earners in the industry can make more than $61,000 annually.

 This salary range can vary based on location and experience.
 An entry level position as a logger may start out much lower, while those with years of logging experience can make higher than median earnings.